AlexMorson/bird-mods/README.md

 - Shows debug data including position, velocity and internal timers.
 - Draws deathzones, entity hitboxes and exact wall boundaries.
 - TCP Server to communicate with external tools.
+- Input display.

 ## Installation

-1. Download BepInEx_x86 from the [BepInEx releases page](https://github.com/BepInEx/BepInEx/releases).
+1. Download BepInEx\_x86 from the [BepInEx releases page](https://github.com/BepInEx/BepInEx/releases).
 2. Extract it into the game folder so that `BepInEx/` is beside `TheKingsBird_Data/`.
 3. Run the game once to let BepInEx set itself up.
 4. Download `TasBird.dll` from the releases page and put it in `BepInEx/plugins/`.